Utilities may keep rising, but investors should tread carefully

 “We’ve the opportunity for a high single-digit return with low risk.
 That’s pretty competitive with the stock market, which would be higher risk,” said John Bartlett, vice president at Reaves Asset Management in Jersey City, New Jersey, which has about $3 billion under management and a heavy weighting in utilities.

 For the fourth quarter of 2014, growth is expected to come in at 11 percent.
-But the numbers are skewed by an expected swing to a profit at NRG (NRG.N).
+But the numbers are skewed by an expected swing to a profit at NRG.
 Excluding NRG, utilities earnings are seen declining 0.8 percent.

 The sector’s first-quarter earnings are seen declining 6 percent because of less frigid weather.